 Physiotherapy may be required after suffering a knee injury, to help you walk normally again and return to your everyday activities.
 If this is the case then that is something we can arrange for you and help you claim the cost of.
 Our team will work closely with medical experts to identify your needs following an accident, they will fully explore your injuries, and provide a report so that our team can ensure you are fully compensated for the impact of the accident.
 It is important for your recovery that you keep up with any treatment or physiotherapy provided as any interruptions could mean that recovery will take longer.

 Mobility can be significantly reduced after an accident that involves a knee injury, and so certain modifications or aids may be required; the provision of such aids can be included in your knee injury claim if this is the case.
 We understand that a knee injury may result in time off work, and so we can also help you claim for the earnings you lose during that time.

 Knee injuries are a common injury when a cyclist has been involved in an accident.
 More often than not, cyclists are worried about the damage to their bike following an accident (sometimes more than their own injuries).
 This is something which we can take into account in addition to the compensation for your injuries and help you claim back from the party responsible for the accident.
 We can also help you claim for any equipment which was damaged as a result of the accident, for instance, helmet, clothing, or backpack damage.
 This will help to get you back cycling as soon as possible following a knee injury.

-If you have suffered a knee injury and wish to talk to us about making a claim (or any other injuries to your lower body), then you can call our free advice helpline on 0800 195 9590 and talk to one of our expert team.
-If you would prefer to submit your details online, then you can submit your enquiry here, and a member of our team will be able to give you a call back to discuss your options.
+If you have suffered and wish to talk to us about claiming for a lower body injury (or any other injuries to your lower body), then you can call our free advice helpline on 0800 195 9590 and talk to one of our expert team.
+If you would prefer to submit your details online, then you can submit your enquiry here, https://smithjonessolicitors.co.uk/personal-injury-claims/ and a member of our team will be able to give you a call back to discuss your knee injury compensation options.